Brisbane Parks That Have Free Wifi

 Alice Street, Brisbane

 Located between QUT and the lake, the free internet access in this CBD Brisbane Wi-Fi park is sure to attract many students and city workers.
-The City Botanic Gardens also have wheelchair-accessible toilets, water, shelters and wheelchair access.
+The City Botanic Gardens has a fantastic playground with sensory play equipment as well as wheelchair-accessible toilets, water, shelters and wheelchair access.

 D.M.
 Henderson Park